Bropell/Asthma_Analysis_in_California_Counties/README.md

 # Asthma_Analysis_in_California_Counties

 Our team has decided to explore if external environmental factors have any impact on asthma in California and its counties.
-From this Analysis, we would like to propose how clean energy policies can be beneficial enviromentally and for public health.
+From this analysis, we would like to propose how clean energy policies can be beneficial both enviromentally and for public health.

-We will be using a ML model to predict if individuals in California are above (1) or below (0) the as asthma rate of 8.8%
+We will be using a ML model to predict if individuals in California are above (1) or below (0) the as asthma rate of 8.8% and which enviromental factor impacts the counties the most.
+From there we can properly recommend how California can improve its enviromental infrastructure in order to also improve public heatlh.
+Making this a public health issue, not just an enviromental issue, opens up possible local government allocated funds.

 ## Week 1